Sonia Krimi: Early life and education

 Krimi was born in Tunis in 1982, and was the eldest of her five sisters.
 Her father was a worker at Peugeot in Tunis and her mother was a housewife.
 Her passion was reading.

 Krimi studied business in Tunisia and later pursued a double master's degree and a doctorate in Toulon in France.
 She obtained from the Provence-Alpes-Côte d'Azur region a scholarship to carry out a thesis in economics on competitiveness clusters.

 Early career

-Krimi became a professor in management, accounting and corporate strategy at Panthéon-Assas University.
+Krimi became a professor in management, accounting and corporate strategy at Paris 2 Panthéon-Assas University.
 She applied for French nationality, and obtained it in 2012.
 She left teaching to become a business consultant for large companies.

 Political career

 When she worked in Normandy, Krimi joined the political movement En Marche! and its local committee after the presidential election in 2017.

 In parliament, Krimi serves as member of the Committee on Foreign Affairs.
 In addition to her committee assignments, she is part of the French delegation to the NATO Parliamentary Assembly.
 She is a member of the parliamentary friendship groups with Saudi Arabia, Tunisia and Egypt.